 Since 2005 Antoine d'Agata has had no settled place of residence but has worked around the world.

-… we simply hope that this selection will provide practical answers to the questions of those who want to know what the use of photography is at the beginning of the third millennium.
-And we hope it will bring you as much pleasure as matter for thought.
+… we simply hope that this selection will provide practical answers to the questions of those who want to know what the use of photography is at the beginning of

 Writer(s): Alessandra Barbieri, Andrea Alessandro Di Carlo, Andrea Trombini, Christian Caujolle, Elio Talon, Elisa Biagini, Enzo Mansueto, Loredana Magazzeni, Lorenzo Marzaduri, Luca Gricinella, Marco Giovenale, Marco Tocco, Mario Desiati, Massimiliano Zambetta, Paolo Ferrara, Pierre-François Moreau, Sergio Rotino, Tommaso Lisa, Vito Calabretta